-In this article, I will share what I know about waterfall photography to try to help you take more meaningful photographs of waterfalls – you know, the ones that can better tell the story behind them or create that “wish I was there” longing.
+In this article, I will share what I know about waterfall photography (geared towards beginners) to try to help you take more meaningful photographs of waterfalls – you know, the ones that can better tell the story behind them or create that “wish I was there” longing.

 While you can argue that there’s no real science behind pointing a camera and shooting something as captivating as waterfalls, experience has told us that the vast majority of photos in our collection of captured moments are not very interesting, especially to other people not as familiar with the backstory behind them.

 That said, I’d like to think that after over 15 years of waterfalling, I’ve learned a thing or two that you might find useful.
 So let’s get into it…

 Note that this article is an older version of a more updated and in-depth guide to waterfall photography.
 We’ve kept this page so you can see how quickly digital photography has changed over the years.

 What Story Are You Trying To Tell Through Your Photographs?